 \section{Discussion}

-In this paper, we show how one can use the Wro\'nskian method of \cite{Mathur:1988rx} to calculate R\'enyi entropies for Rational CFTs on the torus.
+In this paper, we show how one can use the Wro\'nskian method of \cite{Mathur:1988rx} to calculate R\'enyi entropies for rational CFTs on the torus.
 The calculation of torus R\'enyi entropies have been limited to free theories, since the techniques have required explicit computation of objects like propagators and resolvent kernels on the torus, which is only tractable for free theories.
 However, using properties of elliptic functions and modular forms, it is possible to use the Wro\'nskian method to constrain differential equations on the torus, which allows one to compute correlation functions for more complicated CFTs.

 To demonstrate the power of this procedure, we calculate the second R\'enyi entropy of a single interval for the $\rm E_{8,1}$ WZW model on a torus.
 First, we have to find the primaries that arise from the cyclic orbifolding procedure that the replica trick entails.
-To do so, we compute the $\mathbb Z_2$ cyclic orbifold partition function of all single--character CFTs and find that the orbifold results in a four--character CFT.
+To do so, we compute the $\mathbb Z_2$ cyclic orbifold partition function of all single-character CFTs and find that the orbifold results in a four-character CFT.
 However, for the $\rm E_{8,1}$ WZW model, two of the four characters become degenerate, and thus yield a three-character CFT.
 We also identify that all $\mathbb Z_2$ cyclic orbifolds of meromorphic CFTs are realizations of the toric code modular tensor category, due to its vanishing topological central charge at rank 4.

-Following this, we construct and solve the differential equation for the conformal blocks of the twist two--point function on the torus.
-Normalizing the conformal blocks appropriately and combining them gives us the expression for the two--point function.
-We see that the leading behaviour in the decompactification limit behaves as expected for a CFT on the cylinder.
-Furthermore, we see that the leading singularity is shared with all higher--order corrections in the nome $q$.
+Following this, we construct and solve the differential equation for the conformal blocks of the twist two-point function on the torus.
+Normalizing the conformal blocks appropriately and combining them gives us the expression for the two-point function.
+We see that the leading behavior in the decompactification limit behaves as expected for a CFT on the cylinder.
+Furthermore, we see that the leading singularity is shared with all higher-order corrections in the nome $q$.